 “This must-see band is breathing new life into traditional Jersey songs with their infectious blend of pop and folk music.
 It’s cool, it’s catchy and it’s all performed in Jèrriais.”
 Jersey Tourism, 2014

-Jersey-born Kit, who has a Masters in Music and a range of experience working as a musician and touring with the likes of soul-diva Carleen Andersen and Mercury-award nominated Thomas White (Electric Soft Parade, Brakes), was commissioned by L’Office du Jèrriais to set a few Jèrriais songs to more contemporary arrangements, in order to help teach Jèrriais in schools, and the band evolved from there.
+Jersey-born Kit, who has a PhD in Music and a range of experience working as a musician and touring with the likes of soul-diva Carleen Andersen and Mercury-award nominated Thomas White (Electric Soft Parade, Brakes), was commissioned by L’Office du Jèrriais to set a few Jèrriais songs to more contemporary arrangements, in order to help teach Jèrriais in schools, and the band evolved from there.

 Through our music, we aim to raise the profile of Jèrriais and help shape its public image as a living part of Jersey’s cultural identity.